yinxc/structural-information-minimisation/README.md

 java -jar onednSE.jar xxx/xxx/xxx/hicGraph
 The result is the 1D-nSE of this hicGraph.

-To get the java source code, you just need to decompress structureEntropy.jar and onednSE.jar using software such as WinRAR.
+To get the java source code, you just need to decompress dedoc.jar and onednSE.jar using software such as WinRAR.

 P.S.
 The input Hi-C matrix should be symmetric matrix